SLeess/Forum-Laravel/README.md

 - Dashboard to manage support tickets for authenticated users.
 - User authentication to access restricted features.
 - Adaptation for different screen sizes, ensuring a responsive experience on mobile devices, tablets, and desktops.
+- API architecture application.
+- Optimizations in the API architecture.
 - Login system with account register - **(In progress)**
 - Filtered search by Dates and Subject - **(In progress)**
 - Profile photos for each user incorporated into the page design - **(In progress)**